 How much do image assets cost?

 When you run search ads, you may see two options for image assets.
-Although they look and sound similar, they have several important differences.
+While they may appear similar, image assets and dynamic image assets (formerly dynamic image assets) have key differences.

 Image assets are elements that advertisers select and manage manually.
 We’ll cover the process for uploading and optimizing them below.